owulveryck/blog/content/post/software1.5.md

         G.WithValue(matT),
 )

-// z is a new node of the graph "g"
+// z is a new node of the graph "g".
-// Actually it does not contains the actual result because the graph
+// It does not contains the actual result because the graph
 // has not be computed yet
 z, err := G.Mul(mat, vec)
 // ... error handling